Pricing Variance Swaps on Time-Changed Markov Processes: Examples

 \subsubsection{Ratio of the VS value to the $\log$ contract value}

-Although the purpose of this paper is to compute the value of a VS relative to the $G$ contract (and to solve for $G$), it is interesting to compute the ratio of the values of the VS and the $\log$ contract:
+Although the purpose of this paper is to compute the value of a VS relative to the $G$ contract (and to solve for $G$), it is interesting to compute the ratio of the value of the VS to the value of a European $\log$ contract.
+To this end, for a function $G$ that prices a VS, let

-In \cite{carr2011variance} the authors find that if $F_t=\exp(\widehat{Y}_{\tau_t})$ where $\widehat{Y}$ is a \emph{L\'evy process}, then the ratio $\Qc(T,F_0)$ is a constant $Q$ which is \emph{independent} of the initial value $F_0$ of the underlying and the time to maturity $T$ (see Theorem \ref{case:proportional} and Remark \ref{rmk:tc} of Section \ref{sec:proportional}).
+In \cite{carr2011variance} the authors find that if $F_t=\exp(\widehat{Y}_{\tau_t})$ where $\widehat{Y}$ is a \textit{L\'evy process}, then the ratio $\Qc(T,F_0)$ is a constant $Q$ which is \textit{independent} of the initial value $F_0$ of the underlying and the time to maturity $T$ (see Theorem \ref{case:proportional} and Remark \ref{rmk:tc} of Section \ref{sec:proportional}).
 This is in contrast to empirical results from the same paper, which show in a study of S\&P500 data that the ratio $\Qc(T,F_0)$ is not constant.
-In the more general time-changed Markov setting considered in the present paper, the ratio $\Qc(T,F_0)$ can (in general) depend on the initial value $F_0$ of the underlying and the time to maturity $T$.
-Below, we formally compute an approximation for the ratio $\Qc(T,F_0)$ for one specific example that has dynamics of the form \eqref{eq:setting.d}. \begin{assumption} For the rest of this section, assume $F_t = \exp(Y_{\tau_t})$ where $\tau$ is a continuous time change \emph{independent} of $Y$ and the Laplace transform $L(t,\lam) := \Eb \, e^{\tau_t \lam}$ is known.
+In the more general time-changed Markov setting considered in the present paper, the ratio $\Qc(T,F_0)$ can (in general) depend on the current value $F_0$ of the underlying and the time to maturity $T$.
+Below, we derive a formal approximation for the ratio $\Qc(T,F_0)$ for one specific example of $(a^2,\mu)$ which is of the form \eqref{eq:setting.d}. \begin{assumption} Throughout this section, we assume $F_t = \exp(Y_{\tau_t})$ where $\tau$ is a continuous time change \textit{independent} of $Y$ and the Laplace transform $L(t,\lam) := \Eb \, \ee^{\tau_t \lam}$ is known.
 Let the Markov process $Y$ have local variance $a^2(x)$ and L\'evy kernel $\mu(x,\dd z)$ of the form \eqref{eq:setting.d} with